Xyclade/MachineLearning/Readme.md

 var trainingData = spamData ++ hamData
 ```

 Given this feature bag, and a set of training data, we can start training the algorithm.
-For this we can chose a few different models: 'general', 'multinomial' and Bernoulli.
+For this we can choose a few different models: 'general', 'multinomial' and Bernoulli.
 In this example we focus on the multinomial but feel free to try out the other model types as well.

 ```scala
 //Create the bayes model as a multinomial with 2 classification groups and the amount of features passed in the constructor.